JuliaComputing/CompartmentalModel.jl/README.md

     - the API server,
     - entry point to run the server is `bin/main.jl`.
 1. Tests (`test/`) where we define unit tests.

+## FAQ

+### Module Initialization

+Initialization of the main module occurs immediately after the module is loaded.
+The function body of the `__init__` method defines how the module gets initialized.
+The benefit of defining `__init__` is that once the module is loaded, calling its functions such as `simulate` is fast.
+The down-side is that loading the module can take a bit longer.
+Since this package's main use case is to run as a web server, it is assumed that startup time is not critical.
+Most likely the server is a long running job where code loading and startup time are only incurred once.
+Therefore, module Initialization is acceptable.

+### Server Host

+By default, most web serves (including `Oxygen.jl`) run on the normal loop back address, localhost or equivalently `127.0.0.1`.
+However, on JuliaHub a web server host should be set to `0.0.0.0`.